Fascia

 Meet Your Course Instructor

-After teaching my clients what good posture really consist of and why it is so important, I often hear, "Why hasn't anyone ever told me this?!".
+After teaching my clients what good posture really consists of and why it is so important, I often hear, "Why hasn't anyone ever told me this?!".

 I'm passionate about great posture because it improved my life significantly.
 As an occupational therapist, myofascial practitioner, ergonomics and posture expert, and yoga teacher I find helping people practice better posture during daily life makes a huge difference in their health and ability to heal from pain and injury.
 Those who make posture improvement a priority heal faster and stay pain free.